crocs-muni/usable-cert-validation/_guides/gnutls_cert-transparency.md

 **Summary of this guide:**

 1. Retrieve the server's certificate chain with its size
-   - from the certificate chain, we can parse any certificate we want to verify with its issuer’s certificate.
+   - From the certificate chain, we can parse any certificate we want to verify with its issuer’s certificate.
 2. Verify each certificate in the certificate chain
 3. Retrieve the list of Signed Certificate Timestamps (SCTs) from the certificate
-   - we will extract the SCTs from the certificate's extension, which is identified by the appropriate OID
+   - We will extract the SCTs from the certificate's extension, which is identified by the appropriate OID.
 4. Verify each SCT from the SCT list
-   - for each SCT from the list, its signature, signature algorithm, timestamp and ID of the public log are extracted
+   - For each SCT from the list, its signature, signature algorithm, timestamp and ID of the public log are extracted.
-   - the signature is verified against the public key of the public log when we know the id of this log and the signature algorithm which was used
+   - The signature is verified against the public key of the public log when we know the id of this log and the signature algorithm which was used.
 5. Deinitialize

 The only prerequisite for this guide is that the `gnutls_session_t session` variable has already been initialized.
 This session variable represents the current TLS session, which could have already been established, or the session is currently in the TLS handshake phase.
 For more information, see our [guide](/guides/gnutls) on how to initiate a secure TLS connection.